Zelenskyy: West needs more courage in helping Ukraine fight

 Russia’s invasion of Ukraine, now in its 32nd day, has stalled in many areas, its aim to quickly encircle the capital, Kyiv, and force its surrender faltering in the face of staunch Ukrainian resistance — bolstered by weapons from the U.S. and other Western allies.

-However, Western military aid has, so far, not included fighter jets.
+The leader of one of the separatist-controlled areas of Donbas said Sunday that he wants to hold a vote on joining Russia, words that could indicate a shift in Russia’s position.
+Leonid Pasechnik, the head of the self-proclaimed Luhansk People’s Republic, said it plans to hold a referendum on becoming part of Russia “in the nearest time.”

+Russia has supported the separatist rebels in Luhansk and neighboring Donetsk since an insurgency erupted there in 2014, shortly after Moscow annexed the Crimean Peninsula from Ukraine.
+In talks with Ukraine so far, Moscow has urged Kyiv to acknowledge the independence of Donetsk and Luhansk.

+Ukraine says that to defeat Russia, it needs fighter jets and not just the missiles and other defensive weapons supplied so far by the West.
 A proposal to transfer Polish planes to Ukraine via the United States was scrapped amid NATO concerns about getting drawn into a military conflict with Russia.

+In his pointed remarks, Zelenskyy accused Western governments of being “afraid to prevent this tragedy.
+Afraid to simply make a decision.”

 “So, who is in charge of the Euro-Atlantic community?
-Is it still Moscow, thanks to its scare tactics?”
-Zelenskyy exclaimed as he delivered his pointed remarks.
+Is it still Moscow, thanks to its scare tactics?” he said.
 “Our partners must step up their aid to Ukraine.”

-Britain’s defense ministry said Sunday that the battlefield across northern Ukraine remains largely static as local Ukrainian counterattacks hamper Russian attempts to reorganize their forces.
-It said Russia’s forces looked to be trying to encircle Ukrainian forces directly facing the separatist regions in the country’s east.

-Moscow has claimed that its focus is on wresting the entirety of Ukraine’s eastern Donbas region from Ukrainian control.
-The region has been partially controlled by Russia-backed separatists since 2014.
-A high-ranking Russian military official said Friday that troops were being redirected to the east from other parts of the country.

-Despite those assertions, Russian rockets struck the western city of Lviv on Saturday while Biden visited neighboring Poland, serving as a reminder that Moscow is willing to strike anywhere in Ukraine.
+His plea was echoed by a priest in the western city of Lviv, which was struck by rockets on Saturday.
+The aerial assault illustrated that Moscow, despite recent assertions that it intends to shift the war eastward, is willing to strike anywhere in Ukraine.

+“When diplomacy doesn’t work, we need military support,” said the Rev. Yuri Vaskiv, who on Sunday reported fewer parishioners than usual in the pews of his Greek Catholic church, likely because of their fear.

+Referring to Putin, he said: “This evil is from him, and we must stop it.”

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Sunday that it used air-launched cruise missiles to hit a fuel depot and a defense plant in Lyiv.
+Gen. Igor Konashenkov confirmed that Russian forces used air-launched cruise missiles to hit a fuel depot and a defense plant in Lyiv.
 Konashenkov said another strike with sea-launched missiles destroyed a depot with air defense missiles in Plesetske just west of Ukraine’s capital, Kyiv.

+U.S. officials quickly stressed that Biden was not calling for an immediate change in government in Moscow.

+“We do not have a strategy of regime change in Russia, or anywhere else, for that matter,” Secretary of State Antony Blinken said during a visit to Israel.
+“In this case, as in any case, it’s up to the people of the country in question.
+It’s up to the Russian people.”

-Early Sunday, a chemical smell still lingered in the air as firefighters in Lviv, about 45 miles (72 kilometers) from the Polish border, sprayed water on a burned section of an oil facility hit in the Russian attack.
+A chemical smell still lingered in the air on Sunday as firefighters in Lviv, about 45 miles (72 kilometers) from the Polish border, trained hoses on flames and black smoke pouring from oil storage tanks hit in the Russian attack.

 A security guard at the site, Yaroslav Prokopiv, said he saw three rockets strike and destroy two oil tanks but no one was hurt.